TerraCraftere3/Titan/README.md

 Titan is a game engine (for now just a framework) developed by me.
 The Engine suports 2D, advanced Mathematics, Windowing, Modern OpenGL and more.
-For now it does NOT support things like 3D.
+For now it does NOT support 3D Rendering.

 ## How to use

 For now you need to clone the entire repo.

 - Clone the repository in an empty folder
-- Run premake.bat (Optional)
+- Run `scripts/GenProjects` (Optional)
 - Open TitanEngine.sln
 - Run SandboxApp.cpp